Aerostation/DBI3LogConverter/README.md

 Currently the DBI3cli app will output KML with additional data by default.
-[DISABLED- UNICSV is optional with a command line option.]

 There are still questions:
 - If there are data dropouts, e.g. the top temp is not always available, what can we do in the KML output (select an identifiable default)